 Back in 1987, the Los Angeles-based band Wednesday Week, fronted by singer/guitarist Kristi Callan, drew favorable comparisons to The Bangles with their acclaimed album What We Had.
-While Wednesday Week is just a memory, Callan is still active, now fronting Dime Box Band, which just released its second album, Happy, now available via CD Baby, Amazon and all the major download and streaming services as of October 1, 2019.
+While Wednesday Week is just a memory, Callan is still active, now fronting Dime Box Band, which just released its second album, Happy, now available via CD Baby, Amazon and all the major download and streaming services.

 Dime Box Band is a family affair of sorts, as the lineup on Happy includes her son James Nolte on guitar, the husband and wife team of Nick Vincent on drums and fiddle/mandolin player Lyn Bertles, and their son Alex on bass.